 I hope the great Business of Elections will never be left by the many, to be done by the few; for before we are aware of it, that few may become the Engine of Corruption–the Tool of a Junta.–Heaven forbid!

-And to confirm the corruption of Congress that Thomas Jefferson mentioned, here is a letter that Samuel Adams wrote to his friend Richard Henry Lee on January 15th, 1781:
+And to confirm the corruption of Congress that Thomas Jefferson mentioned, here is a passage from a letter that Samuel Adams wrote to his friend Richard Henry Lee on January 15th, 1781:

 Is there not Reason to think that even those who are opposed to our Cause may steal into Places of the highest Trust?
 I need not remind you that Men of this Character have had Seats in Congress from the beginning.